Patriarchate of the West Indies

-Attempt to create a jurisdictional Patriarchate in the Spanish West Indies
+The Patriarchate of the West Indies (Patriarchatus Indiarum Occidentalium, Patriarcado de las Indias Occidentales) is a patriarchate of the Catholic Church with titular jurisdiction over the Latin Church in Spanish America.
+It was established in 1524 and held by the Military Vicar of Spain from the creation of that office in 1705.
+It has been vacant since the death of the last patriarch in 1963.
+A similar position held has been the "Primate of the Indies" which is given to the head of the Roman Catholic Archdiocese of Santo Domingo.

+History

+Jurisdictional patriarchate attempts

 King Ferdinand V of Castile asked Pope Leo X to establish a patriarchate for the ecclesiastical government of the American territories discovered by the Spaniards.
 The Holy See was not keen to accept the establishment of such an autonomous Spanish American church and, on 11 May 1524, Clement VII agreed to create it but only as honorific, without jurisdiction and without clergy.
-In addition, the Patriarch was banned from actually residing in the Americas.
+In addition, the patriarch was banned from actually residing in the Americas.

 Antonio de Rojas, archbishop of Granada and bishop of Palencia, was the first patriarch.
-The following patriarchs were the bishop of Jaén Esteban Gabriel Merino (1530–1535) and the archbishop of Granada Fernando Niño de Guevara (not the homonymous cardinal) (1546–1552).
-After the Niño de Guevara's death, the office remained vacant because Philip II, against the Holy See policy, wished an actual jurisdictional Patriarchate.
-Finally, the king agreed in 1591 to propose the archbishop of Mexico City (but who was actually resident in Madrid as President of the Council of the Indies) Pedro Moya de Contreras.
+The following patriarchs were the bishop of Jaén, Esteban Gabriel Merino (1530–1535) and the archbishop of Granada, Fernando Niño y Zapata (1546–1552).
+After Niño's death, the office remained vacant because Philip II, against the Holy See policy, wished an actual jurisdictional patriarchate.
+Finally, the king agreed in 1591 to propose the archbishop of Mexico City (but who was actually resident in Madrid as president of the Council of the Indies), Pedro Moya de Contreras.
 However, the new patriarch died before he could take the oath of his new office.

-In 1602, Philip III abandoned the idea of a jurisdictional Patriarchate and used it as an honorific title for noble clergymen.
+In 1602, Philip III abandoned the idea of a jurisdictional patriarchate and used it as an honorific title for noble clergymen.
+Philip III gave the honorific title to Pedro Manso de Zuñiga y Sola, brother of Francisco Manso de Zuñiga y Sola.